kieranparanjpe/kieranparanjpe/README.md

-# **Kieran Paranjpe 🚀🚀**
+# **Kieran Paranjpe**
-### 💫 About Me:
+### About Me:
 Hi!
 My name is Kieran.
-I'm currently studying Computer Science at McGill in Montreal.
-I've been writing code for 8 years, and I'm particularly interesed in backend development and machine learning.
-Currently I'm a software intern for <a href="https://www.autodesk.com"> Autodesk </a>.
-Previously, I interned at <a href="https://versebuilding.com/">The Verse</a>, captained <a href="https://forcesunknown.weebly.com/">FTC Forces Unknown 16267</a>, and developed and released video games on <a href="https://kieranparanjpe.itch.io">itch.io</a>.
-I love to make things, and I'm always excited to learn a new technical skill.
+I'm currently studying Computer Science at McGill.
+I've been developing software for 9 years, and I'm particularly interesed in machine learning.
+Previously, I interned at <a href="https://www.autodesk.com"> Autodesk and <a href="https://versebuilding.com/">The Verse</a>, captained <a href="https://forcesunknown.weebly.com/">FTC Forces Unknown 16267</a>, and developed and released video games on <a href="https://kieranparanjpe.itch.io">itch.io</a>.
+I love to make things, and I'm always excited to learn new skills.
 <br>
 <br>
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://linkedin/in/kieran-paranjpe)